jorgeacruz/WP_Sites-Institucional_Eleva_Saber/README.md

 # New Institucional Website for Eleva Group
-### After view how was bad structured the website based on wordpress for institucional school's for Saber / Eleva group.
+### After view how was bad structured the website based on wordpress for institucional school's of Eleva group.
 I decided make a New Institucional website applying an funcional template.
 Making easy the life for everybody, to marketing department, Designer's and my life, of course (front-end).
 ## I did apply this same tecnic to 10 website of this group.

 # App's